 In 2014, Whoopi Goldberg shared an important update on her health telling her millions of fans that she had developed glaucoma.
 She said that her sight had gotten worse and she also had to hire a driver as she was not able to drive on her own.

-Glaucoma is a serious eye condition that should not be taken lightly as it often leads to blindness.
+Glaucoma is a serious eye condition that should not be taken lightly as it can lead to blindness if you do not treat it on time.
 Early detection of this problem remains the only effective cure for this disease.
+Thus, taking regular eye tests is important to keep a close check on your ocular health.

 Hugh Grant